exyte/SVGView/README.md

 # Overview

 The goal of this project is to bring the full power of SVG to Apple platforms.
-The framework can parse SVG files and represent their content in SwiftUI.
-It provides you with an ability to not only render SVG files, but also add interactivity to them, handle user input and use SwiftUI to put your art into motion.
+Out framework can parse SVG files and represent their content in SwiftUI.
+It provides you with the ability to not only render SVG files, but also add interactivity to them, handle user input and use SwiftUI to put your art into motion.

 # Usage